 I LIKE NEW YORK

 Like I said, I’ve only been to New York City twice.
-Aside from a trip I took to the Grand Canyon, by mid-20s I had never been anywhere in the US outside the South or Midwest.
-Growing up as I mostly did in Missouri‘s Little Dixie region, the “big city” for me meant St. Louis** or Kansas City.
+Aside from a trip I took to the Grand Canyon, by my mid-20s I had never been anywhere in the US outside the South or Midwest.
+Growing up as I mostly did in Missouri‘s Little Dixie region, the “big city” for me meant Kansas City St. Louis** (which was suitably dystopian and urban that it played New York in Escape From New York).
 In my junior high, a group of exchange students from France visited us.
 They expressed their desire to visit both the Grand Canyon and New York City.
 We took them to St. Louis and Kansas City.

 From my home in the country, real cities were practically the stuff of fairy tales.
+From roughly 1925 until 1968, New York City was the biggest city in the known universe.
 I loved the works of Brooklyn-born author and illustrator Ezra Jack Keats — especially Apt.
 3. and Googles.
 I loved Fat Albert and the Cosby Kids.
 I was simultaneously disturbed and enthralled by The Wiz.
-I bemoaned the fact that the tallest building in my town, a fifteen-story housing project called Paquin Tower, had been built the year I was born and Columbia (the town I lived outside of) hadn’t seen much verticality since.
+I bemoaned the fact that the tallest building in my town, a fifteen-story housing project called Paquin Tower, had been built the year I was born and Columbia (the college town I lived outside of) hadn’t seen much verticality since.
 On the rare occasion that I saw a taxi (the sort people phoned for rather than hailed), I’d find myself excited by the possibility that its existence somehow heralded Columbia’s becoming a proper city.
 I remember the thrill of seeing a sign reading “subway” near the campus of Stephens College — only to discover it indicated the presence of a now-ubiquitous sandwich chain rather than the entrance to a vast, newly-built network of underground trains.

 Most of the images I had of New York (and more broadly the Northeast) were the result of watching films and television set in New York.
 I don’t think I’d ever met anyone from New York until I moved to Los Angeles.
 One of my roommates alternately claimed Harlem and the Bronx, the other Staten Island.
 They were also two of the most obnoxious people I ever had the displeasure of knowing and both, even though they lived with me at different times, would shrug it off inappropriate roommate behaviors with a dismissive “I’m from New York!” which seemed to me like shorthand for “deal with it.”